simranjeetc/certified-aws-solutions-architect-associate/7-use-cases/use-cases.md

 AWS Migration Hub.
 Although not directly mentioned in the given text, AWS Migration Hub provides a central location to monitor and manage migrations from on-premises to AWS, offering detailed tracking capabilities.

 #### If a company wants to ensure continuous data synchronization during migration without service interruption, which AWS service is suitable for migrating SQL Server databases from on-premises to AWS?
 AWS DMS (Database Migration Service).
-Even though DMS was not specifically corrected or incorrect in the options, it's worth noting that AWS DMS supports the migration of SQL databases like SQL Server to AWS, maintaining synchronization between the source and target databases during the migration process.
+AWS DMS supports the migration of SQL databases like SQL Server to AWS, maintaining synchronization between the source and target databases during the migration process.

 #### An organization needs to ensure that a migrated application is fully functional and performing as expected on AWS before cutting over to production.
 What process or strategy should they adopt according to AWS best practices?
-As described in the AWS Application Migration Service, the strategy would be to replicate the application data to AWS, perform thorough tests to validate business operations on AWS, and then execute a planned cutover to minimize disruption to application performance.
+Using AWS Application Migration Service, the strategy would be to replicate the application data to AWS, perform thorough tests to validate business operations on AWS, and then execute a planned cutover to minimize disruption to application performance.

 #### A company operating on AWS requires enhanced protection against DDoS attacks on its EC2 instances, ELB, Amazon CloudFront, AWS Global Accelerator, and Route 53 resources.
 They need a solution that offers real-time visibility of attacks and integration with AWS WAF for proactive mitigation strategies.
 Which AWS service should they use?
 Amazon Shield Advanced.
 This service provides a higher level of protection against DDoS attacks, real-time visibility for the attacks, and can be integrated with AWS WAF to create proactive rules against these attacks.
 It also engages the AWS Shield Response Team (SRT) for further protection and mitigation strategies.